-If you have ever been to Palm Springs, California you will know that this resort town has always been known for its inspirational modern house plans.
+If you have ever been to Palm Springs, California, you will know that this resort town has always been known for its inspirational modern house plans.
 The town is located about a hundred miles southeast of Los Angeles.
-A midcentury design mecca to the stars for more than a half of a century, this community continues to influence artists and architects thanks to its iconic modernist architecture such as Frank Sinatra’s modern house plan at Twin Palms Estate.
+A mid-century design mecca to the stars for more than a half of a century, this community continues to influence artists and architects thanks to its iconic modernist architecture such as Frank Sinatra’s modern house plan at Twin Palms Estate.

 Palm Desert has been popular since the 1920s, and as a famous spot for celebrities, it was a second home to thousands of celebrity entertainers including A-list stars from Lauren Bacall, Humphrey Bogart, and Clark Gable to Lucille Ball and Elvis Presley, just to name a few.
-To this day this exotic resort sports a kind of bohemian lifestyle that is filled with glamorous social gatherings.
+To this day the exotic resort sports a kind of bohemian lifestyle that is filled with glamorous social gatherings.

 The home was designed by E. Stewart Williams in 1947 Sinatra and his first wife, Nancy Barbato.
 Today this home been restored and now features vintage luxury furnishings with modern amenities, and is being leased to vacationers.

-Modern home designs like this are not only popular -- but can also be affordable.
+Modern home designs like this are not only popular but can also be affordable.
 Modern design for homes actually began back in the early 1900s, with focus to strong geometric shapes, polished surfaces, larger windows, and neutral palettes.

 In fact, these older ranch houses built in the suburbs during the 1950s and '60s are now getting a second look from both the young and old alike.
 Homebuilders are embracing new construction of the American ranch house – for many of the very same reasons why they were popular in the first place.
 Check out this prior article at The Plan Collection on Ranch style homes.